 One of the best free email marketing plans I’ve found!
 SendInBlue offers 9,000 free emails per month — which include access to their email template library, unlimited contacts, and mobile-friendly designs.
 However, due to the nature of this plan, there are daily sending limits and the SendInBlue logo is visible on all emails.
 Need a more robust plan?
-Their micro plan gives users 40,000 email per month and only costs $7.37 monthly.
+Their micro plan gives users 40,000 emails per month and only costs $7.37 monthly.

 Their free plan includes 2,000 subscribers and up to 12,000 emails a month.
 MailChimp offers both email templates and the ability to create your emails from scratch.
 Save emails you create as a new template to use in the future.
 Other features include a what you see, is what you get (WYSIWYG) editor, subscriber profiles, third-party integrations, analytics, sending plain text emails, and more.
 MailChimp is the standard for a reason.
-It is simple to use and gives the basic features you need to manage and grow your subscriber list.
+It is simple to use and gives the essential features you need to manage and grow your subscriber list.

 Has a free plan that includes 100 subscribers.
-The free plan includes a variety of useful features including image hosting (limit of 25 images), reporting and tracking, Google Analytics, third party integrations, and a WYSIWYG editor.
+The free program includes a variety of useful features including image hosting (limit of 25 images), reporting and tracking, Google Analytics, third party integrations, and a WYSIWYG editor.
 Upgrading to the paid services allows you to customize your email’s HTML, send plain text emails, and set up drip campaigns.
 MadMimi is ideal for home business owners who are new to email marketing.

 One of the better-known email marketing platforms, Constant Contact offers a free 60-day plan which includes professional-looking templates, opt-in forms, analytics, and their extensive online library of marketing tips and strategies.
-This platform is extremely easy to use and you don’t have to supply a credit card for the free 60-day trial period.
+This platform is extremely easy to use, and you don’t have to supply a credit card for the free 60-day trial period.
 If after 60 days you decide this is the right platform for you — the paid version is $20 a month for 500 contacts.
-Constant Contact offers 30-day money back guarantee on their service.
+Constant Contact offers a 30-day money back guarantee on their service.

 Email marketing can be intimidating at first.